AdobeDocs/campaign-classic.pt-BR/help/workflow/using/extraction--file-.md

 Para configurar a extração de dados, siga as seguintes etapas:

 1. Especifique o nome do arquivo de output: esse nome pode conter variáveis, inseridas por meio do botão de personalização à direita do campo.
-1. Clique em **[!UICONTROL Edit the file format...]** para selecionar os dados a serem extraídos.
+1. Click **[!UICONTROL Edit the file format...]** to select the data to be extracted.

    ![](assets/s_advuser_extract_file_param.png)

-   A opção **[!UICONTROL Handle groupings (GROUP BY + HAVING)]** adiciona uma etapa extra para filtrar o resultado final do agregado, por exemplo, em um determinado tipo de pedido, clientes que fizeram mais de 10 pedidos, etc.
+   The **[!UICONTROL Handle groupings (GROUP BY + HAVING)]** option adds an extra step to filter the final result of the aggregate, for example on a given purchase order type, customers who have ordered more than 10 times, etc.

 1. Se necessário, você pode adicionar novas colunas ao arquivo de output, como, por exemplo, computar ou processar resultados.
-Para fazer isso, clique no ícone **[!UICONTROL Add]**.
+To do this, click the **[!UICONTROL Add]** icon.

    ![](assets/s_advuser_extract_file_add_col.png)